ECP-CANDLE/Benchmarks/examples/rnagen/README.md

 # Improving cancer type classifier with synthetic data

 We demonstrate the value of generator models in boosting the performance of predictive models.
 In this example, we first train a conditional variational autoencoder (CVAE) to learn the distribution of RNAseq data for cancer cell line samples.
-We then generate synthetic gene expression levels (942 landmark genes) by sampling from the latent representation along with a random type index.
+We then generate synthetic gene expression levels (of landmark genes defined by the [NIH LINCS1000 program](https://lincsproject.org/LINCS/tools/workflows/find-the-best-place-to-obtain-the-lincs-l1000-data)) by sampling from the latent representation along with a random type index.
 Adding the synthetic samples to the original training data, we hypothesize that a model trained under the otherwise same conditions would get enhanced performance.
 This is validated by our experiments in training a simple type classifier network and testing the classification accuracy on the holdout data not seen by the generator.

 ![Test accuracy comparison](test-accuracy-comparison-20-types.png)